stevenranney/waeQuantiles/README.md

 # waeQuantiles
-Manuscript and supporting material for paper on developing Ws equations with Quantile regression
+Manuscript and supporting material for paper on developing quantile regression estimations of body weight

 ---